 Polycystic ovary syndrome (PCOS)

 Polycystic means many cysts.
-If you have PCOS you develop many tiny benign ovarian cysts.
+Women with PCOS can develop many tiny benign ovarian cysts.
 The cysts develop due to a problem with ovulation, caused by an hormonal imbalance.
 PCOS is associated with period problems, reduced fertility, hair growth, obesity, and acne.
 See the separate leaflet called Polycystic Ovary Syndrome for more detail on PCOS.

 There are also other rare types of ovarian cysts.
 There are also various types of benign ovarian tumours which are solid and not cystic (do not have fluid in the middle).